Skip to Content

 This blog about stopping distances is one of a series on safe driving and road use.
 You can check out our other post about how to correctly use your car lights here.

 If you are worried about your stopping distances and making sure you are always protected, check out AA Car Insurance.
-Whether you opt for Third Party or Comprehensive cover, from unlimited windscreen repair through AA-approved repairers to 10 days on a courtesy car, our insurance goes a little further.
+Whether you opt for Third Party or Comprehensive cover, from windscreen repair through AA-approved repairers to 10 days on a courtesy car, our insurance goes a little further.